-Once in a year, the Jewish community celebrates Chanukah during winter on the eight-day Jewish festival of lights.
+Once in a year, the Jewish community celebrates Hanukkah during winter on the eight-day Jewish festival of lights.
 The celebration is incorporated with special prayers, games, gifts, fried food, and nightly menorah lighting.

 The celebrations commemorate the rededication of the holy temple during the second century B.C. and the second temple in Jerusalem, and also affirms Judaism epitome.